 From the theater, we walked up to the second floor on the slanted cement pathways that resembled what you would find in a baseball stadium (the creator was William Wrigley Jr. from Wrigley Feild).

 The next stop was a visit to the famous ballroom, and it was just as impressive as you would imagine.

-For our last stop on the tour we got to go out on the balcony and overlook the city of Avalon.
+For our last stop on the tour, we got to go out on the balcony and overlook the city of Avalon.

-All in all, this is a great tour and a fun way to experience the history of Catalina Island.
+This is a great tour and a fun way to experience the history of Catalina Island.
 I highly recommend you go on it if you are into this type of thing and let me know what you think in the comments.